Daily Almanac for

 usage: bedclothes consisting of a lightweight cloth covering (an afghan or bedspread) that is casually thrown over something

-usage: the throwing of an object in order to determine an outcome randomly; "he risked his fortune on a throw of the dice"
+usage: casting an object in order to determine an outcome randomly; "he risked his fortune on a throw of the dice"

 Verb